How to Configure Web Sites

 Alternatively, you can create the web site with the Custom Create option.
 In the Database dropdown, choose either Create a new MySQL database or Use an existing MySQL database.

 For information about configuring your web site to use a custom domain name, see Configuring a custom domain name for a Windows Azure Web Site.

 How to: Configure a web site to use SSL

-For information about configuring SSL for a custom domain on Windows Azure, see Configuring an SSL certificate for a Windows Azure web site.
+For information about configuring SSL for a custom domain on Windows Azure, see Enable HTTPS for a Windows Azure web site.